Understanding my father

 During his military service in the sixties, his commander quietly sent him off base because the unit needed money for supplies.
 He was one of the few college students, so he earned cash by tutoring high school students.
 It was an early glimpse of the resourcefulness that would mark his career.
 He also shared he was beaten and hazed by his army seniors.

 After graduating college and finishing military service, he joined 제일 모직 (Cheil Industries) in 1971, a Samsung company, and he stayed within the Samsung group until retiring in 2007.
-After some years working in accounting, he worked in human resources at the Chairman’s office building the entire Samsung group level training programs and overseeing executive reviews & promotions, then moved to Samsung Corporation where he led teams that exported Korean clothing to global markets.
-Years later, when I visited the United States, he told me how he used to walk through Sears and J C Penney to become a OEM manufacturer for their brands and open up shelf space in the US.
-It was his way of learning the market directly.
+After some years working in accounting, he worked in human resources at the Chairman’s office building the entire Samsung group level training programs and overseeing executive reviews & promotions, then moved to Samsung Corporations where he led teams that exported Korean clothing to global markets.
+Years later, when I visited the United States, he told me how he used to visit and asked Sears, J C Penney, and other US department store chains to hire Samsung as an OEM manufacturer for their brands and open up shelf space in the US.

 He rose quickly.
 At forty he became vice president of human resources at Samsung Electronics.
 Later he headed the entire cell phone division when wireless technology was going through a platform competition.
 I remember riding in his car and seeing five different brick sized cell phones scattered around the console.
 He would test calls on each one, comparing signal and voice quality of different wireless technology as if the car were a small lab.
 After that he served as CEO of Samsung SDI, where he helped steer the company away from liquid crystal display (LCD) panels toward lithium ion batteries.
 Today that battery business is known worldwide.
 Back then it looked like a risky turn that demanded conviction.

 He spent his longest stretch at Samsung Corning, a 50-50 joint venture with Corning Incorporated.
 He saw that cathode ray tube (CRT) glass would not last as flat panels took over.
-He tried to pivot the company into new lines, but Corning did not back further investment.
-For them the venture still threw off cash.
+He tried to pivot the company into new businesses, but Corning did not support the idea.
+For them the venture still was a cash cow.
+They would rather squeeze more cash and let it die.
 For him it was a community of people whose livelihoods were at stake.
-In my late twenties I watched Corning dissolve the old venture and create a new one for LCD glass.
-I understood the shareholder logic.
-I also felt my father’s heartbreak.
+I watched it in my late twenties.
+I understood Corning’s economic logic.
+But I hoped my father’s effort to create a new lifeline would succeed.

 He once shared an episode with an American counterpart.
 For a top executive’s visit to Korea, he and his team carefully searched for a restaurant that would showcase Korean cuisine and hospitality.
 When the guest arrived, the first thing he asked was whether he could have steak for a meal.
 My father must have been disappointed — he repeated this story many times.
 I have been using this episode, in my cross cultural facilitations, as how we can be better in trust building through relationships.
 Still, he was proud to represent Samsung and the joint venture during that period, hosting and attending C-level summits and leading critical and contentious negotiations.